By Nicole Mowbray | 20 MARCH 2019

 But then, 56-year-old Russian billionaire ‘Vlad’ is a man wearing many hats.
 He’s the chairman and CEO of US-based property-development business OKO Group (which has completed 71 high-end residential projects including Moscow’s OKO tower, which at 354m is higher than London’s Shard); the founder of Russia’s real-estate business Capital Group; not to mention the role for which we know him best: chairman and CEO of the Aman.

-The former commodities trader turned property tycoon confesses to being a so-called ‘Aman junkie’ long before he bought the group from founder Adrian Zecha in 2014.
+The former commodities trader turned property tycoon confesses to being a so-called ‘Aman junkie’ long before he bought the group in 2014.
 The portfolio currently features 34 hotels in 21 countries – from Amankila in Bali to Amangiri in Utah.
 Nine of the properties are on Unesco World Heritage Sites, and there are many more to come, including outposts in London, Paris, Milan, Los Angeles and Hong Kong.

 Amanpuri in Phuket, the original Aman resort